 Most AN messages run inside the cryptographically protected ACP.
-The not protected AN messages outside the ACP are limited to a simple discovery method, defined in Section 2.5.2 of [I-D.ietf-anima-grasp]: The "Discovery Unsolicited Link-Local (DULL)" message, with detailed rules on its usage.
+The unprotected AN messages outside the ACP are limited to a simple discovery method, defined in Section 2.5.2 of [I-D.ietf-anima-grasp]: The "Discovery Unsolicited Link-Local (DULL)" message, with detailed rules on its usage.

 If AN messages can be observed by a third party, they might reveal valuable information about network configuration, security precautions in use, individual users, and their traffic patterns.
-If encrypted, AN messages might still reveal some information via traffic analysis, but this would be quite limited (for example, this would be highly unlikely to reveal any specific information about user traffic).
+If encrypted, AN messages might still reveal some information via traffic analysis.